steviedc69/Summaries/Databases III/plsql.md

 	CLOSE cursorName; -- required, clears memory
 ```

+Cursors can be opened while another cursor is open.

 ### Cursor attributes

  * **`%FOUND:`** Boolean value that is TRUE if the query returned at least one row.